scroll-tech/zkevm-circuits/docs/Tx_Circuit.md

 The recovery id `v` is then computed from the parity of the `y` component of the EC point corresponding to `x` component being `r`.
 The `public_key` can be recovered from `(v,r,s)` and `msg_hash` using `ecrecover`, which further determines the caller address as `caller_address=keccak(public_key)[-20:]` (because this is the way account address is created, which is derived from its public key).
 Notice that only EOA address can initiate a tx and contract address cannot, because contract address is not calculated from public key but from nonce and EOA address.
 Also notice that EOA account's private key are elliptic-curve pre-images of public key and are thus hidden, while the public key can be calculated from the private key.

-In the Tx Circuit, validation of correct signature is made through lookup to the sig table; validation of correct RLP is made through lookup to the RLP table; and validation of correct has is made through lookup to the Keccak table.
+In the Tx Circuit, validation of correct signature is made through lookup to the sig table; validation of correct RLP is made through lookup to the RLP table; and validation of correct hash is made through lookup to the Keccak table.

 ## The Purpose of Tx Circuit